‘Avengers: Endgame’ Theory — Thanos Will Destroy The Stones

 — Comicbook.com (@ComicBook) April 2, 2019

-Thanos dying within the first 20 minutes of the film doesn’t necessarily mean he won’t appear in any more of the movie, he could be vying for the stones throughout the past as well, serving as an ever-constant threat.
+Thanos dying within the first 20 minutes of the film doesn’t necessarily mean he won’t appear in other parts of the movie — he could be vying for the stones in the past as well, serving as an ever-constant threat.

-The new theory says after Thanos destroys the stones and he is defeated, that the Avengers will then break off into their groups, which was hinted at in the newest TV spot, where they will go after the stones in teams.
+The new theory says after Thanos destroys the stones and is defeated, the Avengers will then break off into their groups, which was hinted at in the newest TV spot, where they will go after the stones in teams.
 One team is speculated to travel to the Battle of New York where two stones will be present (Mind and Space), while another will head to see the Collector on Knowhere to snag the Reality Stone.

 #AvengersEndgame theory suggests time travel will draw inspiration from #Inception:https://t.co/8NxhpnFY6Q pic.twitter.com/jBmZqeiW0A